 The commissioner shall assign a letter grade of "A," "B," "C," "D," or "F" to each school district annually as provided in s.
 1008.34(5), F.S., and Rule 6A-1.09981, F.A.C., based on the components and processes described in this document for school grades.
 The district's grade is calculated as if the district's students are enrolled in one large combination school.
-All students who are full-year-enrolled in the district's grade.
+All students who are full-year-enrolled in the district will be included in the district's grade.
 This means that students who were not full-year enrolled at an individual school but who were full-year enrolled within the district will be included in the district's grade.
-Students enrolled in alternative schools and ESE Center schools will be included in achievement and gains components, as long as the students do not have a dropout prevention/juvenile justice program code of "R" (dropout retrieval) or "E" (alternative to expulsion).
+Students enrolled in alternative schools, ESE center schools, and non-residential DJJ programs will be included in achievement and gains components, as long as the students do not have a dropout prevention/juvenile justice program code of "R" (dropout retrieval) or "E" (alternative to expulsion).

-Rule 6A-1.09981, F.A.C., was amended so that the grading scale for districts mirrors the grading scale for combination schools.
-Given this, the grading scale for the 2023-24 district grades is as follows:
+Rule 6A-1.09981(5), F.A.C., stipulates that the grading scale for districts mirrors the grading scale for combination schools.
+Given this, the grading scale for the 2024-25 district grades is as follows: